Print This Bible Study

 The tongue . . . boasts great things . . . is a fire, a world of iniquity . . . it defiles the whole body, and sets on fire the course of nature; and it is set on fire by hell [gehenna] . . . no man can tame the tongue; it is an unruly evil, full of deadly poison.
 (3:5-8)

 A Christian’s spirituality can be seen through the control of his tongue, for the tongue can be properly controlled only through the use of that wisdom and knowledge that comes from above (James 3:13-18).
-This thought from the epistle of James takes one back to Proverbs 3:13-18, where wisdom and knowledge are associated with the “tree of life.”
-And it is in this same respect that “a wholesome tongue” also finds its association with the “tree of life.”
+This thought from the epistle of James takes one back to Proverbs 3:13-18, where wisdom and knowledge are associated with the tree of life.
+And, in this same respect, “a wholesome tongue” also finds its association with the tree of life.
 A wholesome (tranquil) tongue results from the proper use of divinely imparted wisdom and knowledge.

-Man’s rule over the earth must wait for the time when Revelation 2:7 will be brought to pass.
-He that “overcomes” will realize the salvation of his soul (life), realize that blessed hope, come into possession of the required wisdom and knowledge necessary to rule as a co-regent with Christ in the kingdom, and be shown to have a wholesome tongue [a tranquil tongue] in this rule.
+Man’s rule over the earth must wait for that time when Revelation 2:7 will be brought to pass.
+He that “overcomes” will realize the salvation of his soul (life), will realize that blessed hope, will come into possession of the required wisdom and knowledge necessary to rule as a co-regent with Christ in the kingdom, and will be shown to have a wholesome tongue [a tranquil tongue] in this rule.

-This is what Scripture teaches concerning the presence of the “tree of life” in Eden, the absence of the tree of life in the world today, and the coming inheritance of the saints, when Christians will be allowed to partake of the tree of life, which is in the midst of the Paradise of God” (Revelation 2:7).
+This is what Scripture teaches concerning the presence of the tree of life in Eden, the absence of the tree of life in the world today, and the coming inheritance of the saints, when Christians will be allowed to partake of the tree of life, which is in the midst of the paradise of God.”